USFWS/secas/_posts/2019-11-13-Southeast-Blueprint-4-0-finalized.md

   headerClass: 'light-text'
   float: right
 ---
 Southeast Blueprint Version 4.0 is now finalized!
 It was presented and reviewed at the Southeast Association of Fish and Wildlife Agencies (SEAFWA) annual meeting a couple of weeks ago.
-Since no one raised any concerns or caught any mistakes, it’s officially ready to use.
+Since no one raised any concerns or caught any mistakes, it’s officially ready to use.<!--more-->

 We made lots of great improvements this year, including: